NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/Package-Manager-Console.md

 If other packages were installed because they were dependencies of the package that you removed, and if no other packages remain that are dependent on the dependency packages, the dependency packages are also removed.

-Refer [here] (Package-Manager-Console-PowerShell-Reference#Uninstall-Package) for a complete list of PowerShell Reference on Uninstall
+Refer [here] (/ndocs/tools/powershell-reference#uninstall-package) for a complete PowerShell reference on Uninstall-Package.

 ## Updating a Package